 You will be granted five credits for successfully completing a module.
 You will also be asked to write a term paper or take a written exam for exam credit, and to participate actively in discussion exercises, role-playing, and other practical tasks as assigned in class.

 Registration and Assignment of Placements

 Registration for project modules in communication skills takes place via Campus Management and is subject to the time limits for courses with limitations on the number of participants.
-For deadlines, please see the course catalog under “Career Service.”
+For deadlines, please refer to the course catalog under “Career Service.”

-It has been our experience that more people sign up to take these modules than there are spaces available.
+In our experience, more people sign up to take these modules than there are spaces available.
 Campus Management assigns placements by lottery in this case.
-You will not be notified automatically of whether you can participate in your desired course, so it is very important for you to check whether your registration is complete after the lottery process has concluded.
+You will not be notified automatically of whether you can participate in your desired course.
+Thus, it is very important for you to check whether your registration is complete after the lottery process has concluded.
 If so, you will see the module marked with a green check mark.

 If you have not been assigned a spot, please contact the Career Service by email or visit us in person.
-We maintain lists of substitute candidates because it is certainly possible for students to cancel their participation or simply fail to show up for class.
+We maintain waiting lists, because it is certainly possible for students to cancel their participation or simply fail to show up for class.
 However, please refrain from simply going to class without being registered.
-Students on the waitlist always have priority.
+Students on the waiting lists always have priority.

 Students who have children up to the age of 12 years and are caring for these children can request preferential admission to courses.
 If you wish to request preferential admission, you are required to contact the Career Service in writing as soon as possible, meaning before course placements are allocated.
 You will need to provide proof of eligibility, such as a valid notice of child benefits (Kindergeld) or similar documentation.
 The module registration will then be handled directly by the Career Service.

 Follow the links to our German website and for further details on the skill area of Communication Skills (in German):